 Learn More About Middle School

-Advisory groups, comprised of students from the same grade level and one faculty advisor, meet every day.
+Advisory groups, comprised of a small group of students and one faculty advisor, meet every day.
 This vital, small-group time provides a forum for community building, academic communication and enrichment, social development, and discussion of school or other issues.

 Canterbury Cougars learn in the classroom and on the sports field.
 We know that students who participate in sports develop important teamwork, sportsmanship, and physical skills.
 As part of our whole-child philosophy, Canterbury makes sports accessible for every 6th-8th grade student through a no-cut policy, which means that every student in those grades can play on a team that is appropriate to his or her developmental level.
 Fifth grade students may be invited to participate on a team to fill a roster.
 There is more information on the sports page.